The Legend of Zelda: Skyward Sword Accessibility Report

 If you want to play The Legend of Zelda: Skyward Sword, but it doesn't offer the Controls accessibility features you require, these similar games extend the Controls accessibility:

-The Legend of Zelda: Skyward Sword has 3 accessibility features for Visual which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.
+We've documented 3 accessibility features for Visual in The Legend of Zelda: Skyward Sword which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.

 Audio Cues for Visual Events